 Students may be asked to access Sakai at sakai.rutgers.edu , Blackboard at blackboard.rutgers.edu, Pearson eCollege at ecollege.rutgers.edu, or Moodle at moodle.rutgers.edu as part of course activities.
 The capabilities of each system vary but the basic concepts are the same for each.
 Your instructor will provide details on how to access required course materials on these systems.

-- Piscataway, Robert Wood Johnson Medical School L202
+- Piscataway – Robert Wood Johnson Medical School L202

-The computer labs at Rutgers have saved more than 120 million sheets of paper – six acres of trees – during the first eight years of the print conservation program.
+The computer labs at Rutgers have saved more than 140 million sheets of paper – eight acres of trees – during the first nine years of our print conservation effort.

-Are you aware of your computing/digital responsibilities?
-You are your own best defense against identity theft, compromise and malware.
-The following are some suggestions for basic IT security.
+You are your own best defense against identity theft, compromise, and malware.
+The following are some suggestions for basic IT security: